-Reserved accommodation on trains – seating in open plan carriages is reserved for groups starting their journeys from Sheffield Park.
+Reserved accommodation on trains – seating in open plan carriages can be reserved for groups of 15 or more passengers.

 Toilets – facilities are available on board most trains (not disabled) and at all four stations.